PauloMaced0/Graph-Optimisation-Problem/README.md

 #### Greedy Heuristic

-Table \ref{tab:greedy_exhaustive_comparison} presents a comparison between the Greedy heuristic and Exhaustive search algorithms across various node counts within a graph of fixed density (0.75).
+The next table presents a comparison between the Greedy heuristic and Exhaustive search algorithms across various node counts within a graph of fixed density (0.75).
 The **Ratio (Greedy/Exhaustive)** column serves as a primary indicator of the greedy algorithm's precision relative to the optimal solutions obtained from exhaustive search.

 $$
 \text{Ratio} = \frac{\text{Greedy Weight}}{\text{Exhaustive Weight}}